Skip to main content

 }

-• active - Identifies the key currently used for encryption; the value of this field must match the id value of one of the keys defined in the keys array
+• active - The key to use for encryption; the value matches the id in the keys array

 • keys - An array containing key objects

-• key - The actual secret key value; this can be any random string value
+• key - The secret key value; any random string value.
+Use null in HA Environments

-Add the nexus.secrets.file property and set it to point to the full path to your secrets JSON file as in the following example:
+Add the nexus.secrets.file property pointing to the secrets JSON file in your $data-dir/sonatype-work/nexus3/etc/nexus.properties.

-To use the NEXUS_SECRETS_KEY_FILE environment variable, pass your JSON key file to Nexus Repository using a command like the following:
+Use the NEXUS_SECRETS_KEY_FILE environment variable to pass your JSON key file to the Nexus Repository.

 export NEXUS_SECRETS_KEY_FILE=/opt/nexus/keys/<name_of_key_file>.json

-Helm chart users should use the secret.nexusSecret.secretKeyfile parameter detailed in the Helm chart repository README.
+Helm chart set the secret.nexusSecret.secretKeyfile parameter found in the Helm chart repository README.

-Enable Re-Encryption for AWS Secrets Manager or Azure Key Vault Users
+• Using AWS Secrets Manager or Azure Key Vault

 curl -X 'PUT' \